 Well, there are a lot of things rapidly changing in the video and marketing industries, and it’s hard to predict what’s going to be just a gimmick and what’s going to be a long-term trend.
 (But we’ll give it our best go!)

-VR, or Virtual Reality, is already playing a massive role in what people are thinking the future of video is going to be.
+VR, or Virtual Reality, is already playing a massive role in what people think the future of video is going to be.

-Obviously Pokemon Go saw a massive trend earlier in the year and in 2016, and that has aspects of VR built into it with superimposing Pokemon characters over what your phone camera can see.
+Obviously Pokemon Go saw a massive trend earlier in 2016 and 2017.
+That has aspects of VR built into it with superimposing Pokemon characters over what your phone camera can see.

 But there are also short films are being made with the big VR headsets which are proving incredibly interesting, and that seems to one of the directions video marketing is taking and will be taking in the future.